 Has the CPE Provider received commercial support (financial or in-kind) in the past 12 months?
-(Y/N)

-If yes, please provide accurate and detailed written documentation of commercial support utilized in the past 12 months.
+(Y/N) utilized in the past 12 months.
 The commercial support agreement (see Policy 9.2 Management of Commercial Support) should include the following:

-- Names and contact information of organizations that provided commercial support - Dollar amount received from each organization - o Monetary value and description of in-kind support received - o Description of how commercial support was used - Does the CPE Provider anticipate using commercial support in the next 12 months?
+- o Names and contact information of organizations that provided commercial support - o Dollar amount received from each organization - o Monetary value and description of in-kind support received - Description of how commercial support was used - Does the CPE Provider anticipate using commercial support in the next 12 months?
 (Y/N) - Does the CPE Provider manufacture, distribute, sell, resell, or promote non-CPE products, product groups, services, or commodities?
 (Y/N) - Has the CPE Provider received funding from non-CPE revenue sources in the past 12 months?
 (Y/N)